Liam Fraser

-Liam Scott Fraser (born February 13, 1998) is a Canadian professional soccer player who plays as a midfielder for Belgian First Division B club Deinze and the Canada national team.
+Liam Scott Fraser (born February 13, 1998) is a Canadian professional soccer player who plays as a central midfielder for EFL League One club Reading and the Canada national team.

 Club career

 Early career

 He began playing youth soccer with Waterloo United, Peach Arch AC, and Surrey Guildford.

 Fraser was part of the Vancouver Whitecaps FC Residency program until January 2013, when he moved to Toronto FC.
 Fraser was critical of the Whitecaps organization and cited a lack of opportunity as the main reason for his switch.

 He represented TFC Academy in both League1 Ontario and the Premier Development League in 2015.

 Toronto FC II

 In 2015, Fraser was later called up to represent affiliate club Toronto FC II, and went on to make 10 appearances during the 2015 USL season.
 On June 6, 2015, Fraser made his professional debut in a 0–0 draw with Harrisburg City Islanders.

 He signed his first professional contract on February 9, 2016, when he joined Toronto FC II on a permanent basis ahead of the 2016 USL season.
 In 2017, amongst rumours that he would sign a first team deal with Toronto FC, Fraser was listed #15 in the USL's annual 20 Under 20 list.
 During the 2017 offseason, Fraser would train with Danish club HB Køge.
 Upon completion of the 2017 season, Toronto FC II would exercise the option on Fraser's contract for the 2018 season.